symfony/symfony-docs/components/expression_language.rst

 component, because the expressions are plain strings.
 A better approach is to turn those expressions into an AST.
 In computer science, `AST`_ (*Abstract Syntax Tree*) is *"a tree representation of the structure of source code written in a programming language"*.
-In Symfony, a ExpressionLanguage AST is a set of nodes that contain PHP classes representing the given expression.
+In Symfony, an ExpressionLanguage AST is a set of nodes that contain PHP classes representing the given expression.

 Dumping the AST